 - Students beginning the master's program by distance education come to Knoxville in August for a 1-day orientation to the School and program.
 The orientation is required.
 It is important because students build community with other students and professors, which supports successful completion of the degree program.

 - Courses are delivered via the Web in synchronous ("real-time") and asynchronous ("anytime") modes; extensive use of e-mail, electronic discussion groups, blogging, and net forum applications supplement Web delivery.
-Software needed for synchronous delivery will be supplied by the University of Tennessee.
+Software needed for synchronous delivery (ZOOM) will be supplied by the University of Tennessee.

 - Other delivery modalities may also be employed for specific courses.

 - Students enrolling in the master's program by distance education should be within reasonable driving distance of a medium-sized public or collegiate library.

 - Students return to Knoxville at the conclusion of the program to take the comprehensive examination or to defend a thesis.